wafrizzell/mavenfuzzyfactory_project/README.md

 ```

 <img alt="Query result for question 6c" src="02_Images/Question_6c.png">
-Find orders linked with each landing page if any, else null
+Create a temp table for each landing page linked with orders if any, else no order is null.

 ```
 CREATE TEMPORARY TABLE landing_page_w_orders